ashutoshshanker/ops-hw-vtep/DESIGN.md

 * MAC learning

-  A new ofproto function to return N learned MACs.
+  A new ofproto provider function to return N learned MACs.
 See MAC learning.

 <div id='simulation-provider-support'/>